David W. Johnson (scholar): Implementation

 In the mid-1960s Johnson began training educators in the use of cooperative, competitive, and individualistic learning.
 While the theory existed and was validated, the procedures for structuring cooperation were largely unspecified.
 Johnson developed such procedures for teachers, specifying three types of cooperative learning: formal cooperative learning (students work together to achieve a joint learning goal for a major part of one class period to several weeks), informal cooperative learning (students work to achieve a joint learning goal in temporary, ad-hoc groups that last for a few minutes), and cooperative base groups (students work together to achieve joint goals in a long-term group lasting from a semester to several years).

-Additionally, he has developed procedures for administrators leading "cooperative schools": colleagial teaching teams, school-based decision-making and cooperative faculty meetings.
+Additionally, he has developed procedures for administrators leading "cooperative schools": collegial teaching teams, school-based decision-making and cooperative faculty meetings.
 These procedures appeared in his books, Learning Together and Alone: Cooperative, Competitive, and Individualistic Learning (first published in 1975 and now in its fifth edition), Cooperation in the Classroom (first published in 1984 and now in its eighth edition), and Leading the Cooperative School (first published in 1989 and now in its second edition).
 Overall, he has written 33 other books for teachers, professors, and administrators on how to use cooperative learning.
 These books include those written for the Association for Supervision and Curriculum Development and for ASHE-ERIC.
 Johnson's books and training materials have provided guidance for using cooperation to educators all over the world.

 Finally, to ensure that the operational procedures were actually used, David and Roger Johnson founded the Cooperative Learning Center at the University of Minnesota in the early 1970s and established a network of school districts that conducted multi-year efforts to implement cooperative learning and the cooperative school.
 Additionally, a network of staff development leaders (employed by school districts) have committed themselves to the long-term implementation of cooperative learning.

 Nowadays, cooperative learning is a valued instructional procedure at all levels of education.
 Cooperative Learning Centers have been established in many countries around the world, as the Hong Kong Cooperative Learning Center, which had Johnson conduct a seven-year project to train faculty from all seven Hong Kong universities and many mainland universities in the use of cooperative learning.
 Cooperative Learning Centers can be found in Shanghai, Japan, Cyprus, Norway, Italy, and at multiple places in the United States and Canada.